shurunxuan/IGME-601-2181-Team-C/doc/MarketUserAnalysis.md

 ### Stealth game

-The ancestor of stealth games is generally considered to be Metal Gear (1987, Konami).
-Before this game, there were several games with some stealth elements like patrolling guards and assassination.
-Metal Gear introduced silenced firearms and noise detection.
-The enemy will also call for help if they are alerted.
-Metal Gear 2: Solid Snake (1990, Konami) introduced crouching and radar system.
+The ancestor of stealth games is generally considered to be _Metal Gear_ (1987, Konami).
+Before this game, there were several games with some stealth elements like patrolling guards and assassination. _Metal Gear_ introduced silenced firearms and noise detection.
+The enemy will also call for help if they are alerted. _Metal Gear 2: Solid Snake_ (1990, Konami) introduced crouching and radar system.

 Since then, stealth games became a genre.
 These games started to pursue a more realistic stealth experience.
-In the game Thief: The Dark Project (1998, Eidos Interactive), players can hide in shadows.
-In Splinter Cell (2002, Ubisoft), players can peek under doors.
-Metal Gear Solid 3: Snake Eater introduced a robust camouflage and disguise system.
+In the game _Thief: The Dark Project_ (1998, Eidos Interactive), players can hide in shadows.
+In _Splinter Cell_ (2002, Ubisoft), players can peek under doors. _Metal Gear Solid 3: Snake Eater_ (2004, Konami) introduced a robust camouflage and disguise system.

-Recent stealth games emphasize more on giving players multiple options.
-Dishonored (2012, Bethesda) directly told players that they could choose their play style in the tutorial.
-Thief (2014, Square Enix) gives players room to decide how to sneak in and out.
-Players have options to go through the vents, the basement, and the roof to complete their tasks.
-Metal Gear Solid V: The Phantom Pain (2015, Konami) has a vast open world, in which players can get to a vantage point, recon the area and plan carefully before the infiltration start.
+Recent stealth games emphasize more on giving players multiple options. _Dishonored_ (2012, Bethesda) directly told players that they could choose their play style in the tutorial. _Thief_ (2014, Square Enix) gives players room to decide how to sneak in and out.
+Players have options to go through the vents, the basement, and the roof to complete their tasks. _Metal Gear Solid V: The Phantom Pain_ (2015, Konami) has a vast open world, in which players can get to a vantage point, recon the area and plan carefully before the infiltration start.

 ### Games with drones

 Those games with drones are rare in the market.
 Some indie games give players experience of controlling drones to race or shoot at each other.
-In some AAA games like Rainbow Six: Siege (2016, Ubisoft) and Ghost Recon: Wildlands (2017, Ubisoft), players can use drones to mark enemies, which is mostly the primary function of drones.
+In some AAA games like _Rainbow Six: Siege_ (2016, Ubisoft) and _Ghost Recon: Wildlands_ (2017, Ubisoft), players can use drones to mark enemies, which is mostly the primary function of drones.

 ## The niche in this market that your game will fill